skirpichev/python-gmp/README.rst

 This module can't prevent a crash in case of a stack overflow.
 To avoid this, you should compile the GMP library with '--disable-alloca' configure option to use rather the heap for all temporary allocations.

+Of course, published on the PyPI binary wheels aren't affected by this issue.

 Warning on using mp_set_memory_functions()